microsoft/WhatTheHack/068-AzureOpenAIApps/Student/Challenge-01.md

 You can use the **az storage blob upload** command examples below to upload the document to Azure Blob Storage.

-For Cosmos DB, you can upload the JSON documents using the Cosmos DB Data Explorer.
+For Cosmos DB, you can upload the JSON documents using the REST API client file **rest-api-yachts-management.http**.

 ![Auto Vectorization](../images/auto-vectorization-1.drawio.svg)